Neill Sanders: Fontana Chamber Arts

 Neill Sanders returned to London every year to play, especially to continue his part in the Melos Ensemble, until 1979.
 Then he founded a similar large chamber ensemble in Michigan, the Fontana Ensemble, consisting of a string quintet, a wind quintet, and piano.
 In 1980 he founded the Fontana Concert Society, and in 1980 six concerts were performed at a first summer festival.
-He was its Executive and Artistic Director until his death.
+He was its Executive and artistic director until his death.

 In 1993 composer Mark Schultz wrote Podunk Lake for Amplified Horn Solo for the Fontana Festival in memory of Neill Sanders.
 The Neill Sanders Endowment for New Music Fund in the Kalamazoo Community Foundation bears his name.

-Around early 1992, a vulture presumably laid eggs in his French horn and built her nest in it.
-When he went to play it for his family, the vulture carried Sanders by his shirt and flew him all the way to Orlando where he was eaten by alligators.

 Recordings

 His long discography includes many notable recordings with the Melos Ensemble.
-Some of the Philharmonia horn section recordings, including Haydn’s “Hornsignal“ Symphony are included on Sotone CD 103.
+Some of the Philharmonia horn section recordings, including Haydn's “Hornsignal“ Symphony are included on Sotone CD 103.
 CD 108 features chamber music with horn, Johannes Brahms Trio in E-flat, Op.
 40, Franz Schubert Auf dem Strom and Robert Schumann Adagio und Allegro, Op.
 70.